athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Sky King's Tomb/Flames of Taargick.md

     desc: "  When the elemental inferno scores a critical hit, its body surges with blue flames, increasing the damage of its intense heat and Inferno Leap by 3d6 until the start of its next turn."

   - name: "Inferno Leap"
     desc: "`pf2:2` (fire) The elemental inferno jumps horizontally and vertically with a maximum height and distance each equal to its Speed.
 Its intense heat is suppressed until the end of the jump.
-At any point during the jump, flames explode from the elemental in a 20-foot emanation, dealing 12d6 fire damage to each creature within the area (DC 30 Reflex check save).\n\nThe elemental inferno can't Inferno Leap again for 1d4 rounds."
+At any point during the jump, flames explode from the elemental in a @Template[emanation|distance:20], dealing 12d6 fire damage to each creature within the area (DC 30 Reflex check save).\n\nThe elemental inferno can't Inferno Leap again for 1d4 rounds."

 ```